-be free from discolored, burned areas, small cracks and excessive grooves or ridges.

-(4) The bushing in the end of the crankshaft should be smooth and show no excessive wear.
+Cleaning, Inspection and Testing

+- (1) Use compressed air to clean the dust out of the clutch housing.
+Inspect for leakage through the engine rear main bearing oil seal.
+If leaking, it should be corrected at this time. - (2) The back face of the flywheel should have a uniform appearance throughout the entire clutch contact area.
+If there is evidence of heavy contact on one portion of the wear circle and a very light contact 180° from that portion, the flywheel may be improperly mounted or sprung.
+In such cases, a dial indicator, mounted on the clutch housing with the plunger in contact with the wear circle, should show no more than .003 inch runout throughout a complete rotation of the flywheel. - (3) The friction face of the flywheel should also be free from discolored, burned areas, small cracks and excessive grooves or ridges. - (4) The bushing in the end of the crankshaft should be smooth and show no excessive wear.
 A new transmission main drive pinion or bushing driver and burnisher, Tool C-3181, can be used to gauge the size of the bushing.
 The tool should have a snug fit in the bushing.
-See Paragraph on "Pinion Pilot Bushing Replacement."

-(5) The end of the transmission main drive pinion should be smooth and bright, without grooves and ridges.

-(6) The disc assembly should be handled without touching the facings.
+See Paragraph 4 on "Pinion Pilot Bushing Replacement." - (5) The end of the transmission main drive pinion should be smooth and bright, without grooves and ridges. - (6) The disc assembly should be handled without touching the facings.
 Replace facings that show evidence of grease or oil soakage or that are worn to within less than $\frac{1}{32}$ inch of the rivet heads.
 The hub splines and the splines on the transmission main drive pinion should be a snug fit without signs of excessive wear.
 The metallic portions of the assembly should be dry and clean and should show no evidence of having been hot.
-The coil springs should have sufficient tension to be tight in the hub.
-The coils should indicate that the springs have not been fully compressed in service.
-Each of the arched springs between the facings should be unbroken or cracked and all rivets should be tight.

-(7) Clean all parts of the pressure plate and cover assembly in kerosene, mineral spirits or other similar solvents.

-(8) Using the clutch fixture, Tool C-585, as a surface plate, try the cover for flatness.
+Each of the arched springs between the facings should be unbroken and all rivets should be tight. - (7) Clean all parts of the pressure plate and cover assembly in kerosene, mineral spirits or other similar solvents. - (8) Using the clutch fixture, Tool C-585, as a surface plate, try the cover for flatness.
 All the sections around the attaching bolt holes should be in contact with the surface plate within .015 inch.

-The cover should be a snug fit on the pressure plate lugs, in the marked location.
+The cover should be a snug fit on the pressure

+plate lugs, in the marked location.